HotPocketRemix/DarkSoulsItemRandomizer/README.md

 Instructions:

-* Unpack your Dark Souls archive files using UnpackDarkSoulsForModding, which can be found [here](https://github.com/HotPocketRemix/UnpackDarkSoulsForModding).
-Note that even if you have already unpacked your Dark Souls archive files by hand or using a previous version of UDSFM, you will still need to do this step.
-UDSFM now removes DCX-compression, and the Item Randomizer works on non-DCX-compressed files only.
+* (PTDE Only) Unpack your Dark Souls archive files using UnpackDarkSoulsForModding, which can be found [here](https://github.com/HotPocketRemix/UnpackDarkSoulsForModding).
-* Download `dist/DarkSoulsItemRandomizer.exe`, and place it in `DATA\param\GameParam\`, where `DATA` is your Dark Souls data directory.
-There should be an existing file, `GameParam.parambnd` already present.
+* Download `DarkSoulsItemRandomizer.exe`, and place it in your Dark Souls directory, where DARKSOULS.exe (PTDE) or DarkSoulsRemastered.exe (DS1R) are.
 * Run the Item Randomizer and select your options.
-When you are ready to randomize your items, click the Export button to automatically write the modified item configuration to `GameParam.parambnd`.
-A backup copy, `GameParam.parambnd.bak` will be created if it does not already exist.
+When you are ready to randomize your items, click the Export button to automatically write the modified item configuration to `GameParam.parambnd` or `GameParam.parambnd.dcx`, depending on the game version.
+A backup copy will be created if it does not already exist.
 A directory with the current date/time stamp will be created containing information about the item distribution, including a cheatsheet.
-* If you want to inspect a certain item distribution, but not modify the current `GameParam.parambnd`, you can instead input a seed and click the "Write Seed Info" button to generate the same type of folder as above, without modifying the current item distribution.
+* If you want to inspect a certain item distribution, but not modify the actual game files, you can instead input a seed and click the "Write Seed Info" button to generate the same type of folder as above, without modifying the current item distribution.
 Note that you *must* input a seed for this to work.

 To restore the default item distribution:

-* Check that `GameParam.parambnd.bak` exists in `DATA\param\GameParam`.
+* Check that `GameParam.parambnd[.dcx].bak` exists in `\param\GameParam`.
-* Delete `GameParam.parambnd` from `DATA\param\GameParam`.
+* Delete `GameParam.parambnd[.dcx]` from `\param\GameParam`.
-* Re-name `GameParam.parambnd.bak` to `GameParam.parambnd`.
+* Re-name `GameParam.parambnd[.dcx].bak` to `GameParam.parambnd[.dcx]`.

+(For PTDE, ignore the `[.dcx]` portion.
+For DS1R, ignore just the `[` and `]`.)

 The data/time-stamped directory that is generated contains 5 files:

-* `ItemLotParam.param` and `ShopLineupParam.param`.
+* `ItemLotParam.param`, `ShopLineupParam.param` and `CharaInitParam.param`.
 These files are the actual subfiles that are being modified in `GameParam.parambnd` and are provided for those who wish to inspect them in a .param editor.
 * `cheatsheet.txt` contains a list of every location that items can be shuffled to -- with a short description of the location -- and a list of each shuffled item that is placed at each location.
 Since NPC drop tables are also shuffled, they are included at the end of the cheatsheet.